Design essentials:

 The images you choose should work hand in hand with your overall design.
 It might seem obvious, but you’d be surprised how many podcasts use imagery that doesn’t quite fit their topic.
 Whether you’re working with photos, illustrations, or stock images, quality is key – nothing says “amateur hour” quite like pixelated or blurry artwork.

 Think of your imagery as part of a conversation with your audience.
 It should support your message without drowning out other important elements like your title.
-And just like you’d want to be consistent in how you present yourself across different social situations, keep your imagery consistent across all platforms.
+Keep your imagery consistent across all platforms — from Spotify and Apple Podcasts to your podcast website.
 This consistency builds trust with your audience – and in podcasting, trust is everything.

 Why Does Simple Podcast Artwork Perform Better?

 In a world where we’re constantly bombarded with visual information, sometimes less really is more.
-A cluttered design can overwhelm potential listeners and send them scrolling past your show.
+A cluttered design can overwhelm potential listeners — it’s one of the most consistent podcasting mistakes we see from new creators.
 Aim for a clean, clear design that communicates your podcast’s essence at a glance.
 It’s like having a good elevator pitch – you want people to understand what your show is about in seconds.

 Key Takeaways